mrinal1702/Protein-bar-cut-classifier/README.md

 Based on the training data of ~310 protein bars available in Ireland, I built a **logistic regression classifier** that predicts whether a protein bar is **cutting-friendly** or not.

 The key idea:
-- We trained on Irish bars, but the model only looks at **nutrition facts per 100g** (calories, protein, sugar, fiber, saturated fat).
+- We trained on Irish bars (ie bars available in Ireland), but the model only looks at **nutrition facts per 100g** (calories, protein, sugar, fiber, saturated fat).
 - This means the classifier can be applied **worldwide**.
 - Any new protein bar — even one released tomorrow — can be evaluated instantly by entering its nutrition values.